We are investigating the molecular origin of internal friction in unfolded proteins.

 We are studying how oncogenic mutations affect the activation mechanism of PI3Kα.

-I am a postdoctoral researcher at UCSF at Prof. Andrej Šali laboratory.
-Previously I was a postdoctoral researcher at University of Maryland working with Prof. Garyk Papoian.
+I am currently an Assistant Professor at UCSF working on integrative modeling and host-pathogen interactions.
+Previously I was a postdoctoral researcher UCSF at Prof. Andrej Šali laboratory and at University of Maryland at Prof. Garyk Papoian.
 I obtained a Ph.D. in Molecular Biophysics at Johns Hopkins University and a bachelors degree in Physics at Pontificia Universidad Católica de Chile.

 The overall goal of my research is to obtain rigorous mechanistic insight into the structure and dynamics of macromolecular complexes, with special emphasis on how the interaction between proteins, DNA and carbohydrates determine their biologically relevant function.